Penile Implant Specialist in NYC

 Penile Implant surgery is performed under sterile conditions in the operating room with the patient under general or spinal anesthesia.
 The operation usually takes between 1 and 2 hours and is performed as outpatient day surgery with no overnight stay required in the hospital.
 The surgery involves the following steps:

 - An incision is made across the top of the scrotum at the base of the penis.

 - Special instruments are inserted through the incision to stretch the spongy tissues inside the hollow chambers of the penis (corpora cavernosa).

-- Surgeon then flushes the chambers with antibiotic fluid to reduce the risk of infection post operatively.
+- The surgeon then flushes the chambers with antibiotic fluid to reduce the risk of infection post-operatively.